Staying in Education until You’re 18

 A common misconception is that young people must remain in their current school setting for two further years, after their GCSEs.
 This is not the case.

-By offering young people the opportunity to remain in education until they are 18, they actually have much more choice in deciding on the best route for them.
+Young people now have the opportunity to remain in education until they are 18.
+This means you actually have much more choice in deciding on the best route for you.

-A young person can shape their education and training opportunities to suit their own skills and aspirations to achieve the best possible outcome.
+You can shape your own education and training opportunities to suit your skills and aspirations to achieve the best possible outcome.

 This includes training such as apprenticeship or vocational courses (such as BTECs).
 Both qualify as remaining in education until you are 18.
-Apprenticeships and vocational courses also offer young people the opportunity to progress to university or to successfully start their career.
+Apprenticeships and vocational courses also offer you the opportunity to go to university or to start a career.

 Study Programmes are high quality learning programmes for 16 to 18 years olds.
-They provide the best opportunity to progress on to higher level courses or into employment and are tailored to you.
+They provide the best opportunity to move onto higher-level courses or into employment and are tailored to you.